 Eligibility is linked to pension scheme membership.
 Will cover continue if employees temporarily reduce or stop contributing to the relevant pension scheme?

 Yes.
-We can maintain cover for employees who were previously insured as pension scheme members if they choose to reduce or stop their regular contributions, for a period of five months from 1st March 2020.
+We can maintain cover for employees who were previously insured as pension scheme members if they choose to reduce or stop their regular contributions, for a period of six months from 1st March 2020.
 This includes insurance for employee pension contributions under a Group Income Protection policy.
 Membership data and premium payment will need to reflect that the employees are still considered pension scheme members.

 Will Group Income Protection benefits be reduced for employees who have been furloughed or who have temporarily had their salaries or hours reduced?